Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 Side-by-side comparison table

-For more comparisons of AI coding tools, see our analysis of Jasper AI for content generation and how different AI models handle creative tasks like image generation.
+For more comparisons of AI coding tools, see our Claude Code deep dive and analysis of creative AI tools.

-Let me show you what five key extensions actually do in practice, based on official documentation and launch announcements.
+Let me show you what five key extensions actually do in practice.
+These have been battle-tested by the community over the past 4 months.

 Figma Extension